BGorenc/WiFi_Controlled_Lightsaber/README.md

 ### Blade

 Building the blade probably requires the most manual labor out of the entire project.
 Before getting started you will want to test out these LED strips with the circuit you just built.
 There will be a JST connector on both ends and you need to remove one of them on each strip.
+Be sure to remove the correct JST connectors there should be arrows on the strips showing the direction the signal moves in.
+You should also be able to test the connections to verify it works as expected.
 I would also recommend cutting the power injection cables (The wires not in a JST connector) as short as possible so they are out of the way.

 Then the first tedious task is to insert the LED strips into the foam tube.
-The LED strips should come with double sided tape and can be used to affix the LED strips together back to back.
+The LED strips should come with double sided tape and can be used to affix the LED strips together back to back (I prefer to remove the tape and use a hot glue gun).
 It just has to hold long enough to get the LEDs into the foam tube.
-You can cut the very corners of the LED you plan to put in the blade to make inserting them a little easier.
+You can cut the very corners of the LED PCB that you plan to use as the tip of your blade, to make inserting them a little easier.
 There really is no magic formula to getting the LEDs into the foam tubing.
 It just takes time and patience and be sure to flatten the foam tube as you push the LED strips along to help get them through.

 <div style="text-align: center;">
   <img src="Images/blade_tip_exploded.PNG" alt="Blade Tip" title="Blade Tip" class="center">